Indo-Nepal ties to hit rock bottom after latter makes strong pitch tore-draw its map

 Nepal all set to clear controversial new map amid border row with India

 Indian officials say that they are upset that Nepal did not wait for the foreign secretary level talks.
 The government had assured Kathmandu that the talks would take place once the threat from COVID-19 subsides.
-Nepal on the other hand claimed that a dialogue was sought in November last year itself.
+Nepal, on the other hand, claimed that a dialogue was sought in November last year itself.

 It may be recalled that India had donated the antimalarial drug HCQ and 30,000 test kits to Nepal.